 Where the payment is made to or for an employer participating in an occupational pension scheme it's the employer who's subject to the unauthorised payments tax charge.

-The rate of the unauthorised payments charge is 40 per cent.
+The rate of the unauthorised payments charge is 40%.

 This is payable by the same person who is subject to the unauthorised payments charge.
 It's usually due when:

-The rate of an unauthorised payments surcharge is 15 per cent.
-This means with the unauthorised payments charge the total tax rate payable is 55 per cent.
+The rate of an unauthorised payments surcharge is 15%.
+This means with the unauthorised payments charge the total tax rate payable is 55%.

 The scheme administrator must pay the scheme sanction charge on:

-The rate of the scheme sanction charge is between 15 and 40 per cent of the unauthorised payment and depends on whether or not the unauthorised payments charge has been paid.
+The rate of the scheme sanction charge is between 15 and 40%of the unauthorised payment and depends on whether or not the unauthorised payments charge has been paid.
 This means that unless the scheme pays the members' unauthorised payment tax using the mandating procedure the scheme administrator can't know in advance how much tax they'll have to pay.
 More in the section 'The mandating procedure' below.

 A scheme administrator can apply to be discharged from the tax charge where it wouldn't be just and reasonable for them to pay the tax.
 This ‘good faith’ protection is aimed at situations where the scheme administrator has been misled or given incomplete information leading them to assume wrongly that the payment was an authorised payment.